Juneteenth flag

 The Juneteenth flag is a symbol for the Juneteenth holiday in the United States.
 The first version was created in 1997 by activist Ben Haith and that early version was displayed in 1997.
 The present version was first flown in 2000.
 The colors and symbols on the flag are representative of freedom and the end of slavery.
-The date on the flag represents that of General Order No. 3 issued in Galveston, Texas in 1865.
-In 2020 and 2021, many states began recognizing Juneteenth by flying the flag over their state capitol buildings, especially after Juneteenth was declared a federal holiday by President Joe Biden in June 2021.
+The date on the flag represents that of General Order No. 3 issued in Galveston, Texas on June 19, 1865.
+Beginning in 2020, many states began recognizing Juneteenth by flying the flag over their state capitol buildings, especially after Juneteenth was declared a federal holiday by President Joe Biden the following year.

 Design

-The Juneteenth flag was designed in 1997 by activist Boston Ben (Ben Haith).
+The Juneteenth flag was designed in 1997 by activist Ben Haith (also known as "Boston Ben").
 Haith displayed the first version of the Juneteenth flag in June 1997 at Boston's John Eliot Square District.
 It was described by Patricia Smith of the Boston Globe as, "A banner adorned with sunbursts and flaming candles".
-The present design was completed and copyrighted by Haith in 2000.
-Haith is also the founder of the National Juneteenth Celebration.
-Lisa Jeanne Graf claims on her website that she was another contributor to the design: she states that she fine-tuned the design of the flag for the National Juneteenth Celebration Foundation.
+A revised design was copyrighted by Haith in 2000.
+Haith also founded the National Juneteenth Celebration Foundation (NJCF).
+Lisa Jeanne Graf reports that as an illustrator she fine-tuned the design for the NJCF.

-The flag uses the colors of red, white and blue from the American flag.
+The flag uses the colors red, white and blue of the American flag.
 Featured prominently in the center of the flag is a bursting star.
 Running through the center of the flag horizontally, is an arc that is meant to symbolize the new horizon of opportunity for black people.
 According to the president of the National Juneteenth Observance Foundation Steve Williams, the star is a "Bursting star of freedom."
-Williams also states that the arch representing the horizon shows blue above and the red color below is symbolic of the ground soaked with blood; the blood which was shed by the African American slaves for the United States.
-The red, white, and blue colors were meant to convey the message that all enslaved people and their descendants are American.
+Williams also states that the arch representing the horizon shows blue above and the red color below is symbolic of the ground soaked with blood; the blood which was shed of the Black Americans enslaved by the United States.
+The red, white, and blue colors were meant to convey the message that all enslaved people in the United States -- as well as their descendants -- are American.
 In 2007, the date "June 19, 1865" was added.